 Faulty appliances are actually the cause of a small percent of chimney fires.
 Rather, the major causes are either improper installation or a badly maintained flue system.
 Deteriorating liners may be allowing smoke or creosote to seep through the liner into the walls of your chimney.
 Relining your chimney will actually prevent excessive creosote buildup when venting a wood burning fireplace or stove.

 When a chimney fire has occurred or a tile is cracked by some other means, there are other directions a homeowner can take to

 reline the chimney.
 Stainless steel liners, whether stern or flexible, are excellent options.
 Rigid liners are made of not magnetic stainless steel.
 They come in round tubes five to ten inches in diameter and one to four feet long.
 Flexible stainless steel liners are much thinner and are of ribbed construction.
 The flexible liners are easier to install but the rigid liners are more efficient due to their smooth walls.

-Aluminum liners are designated to line very specific types of gas-fired systems, but not gas fireplace logs.
+Aluminum liners are designed to line very specific types of gas-fired systems, but not gas fireplace logs.
 Chimney caps are recommended for any type of liner, whether tile or metal, and proper insulation should be installed.

-It is absolutely imperative that you do not burn a fireplace if there is a cracked flue tile.
-Contact local chimney repair companies or visit amchimney.com for more information and answers to specific questions regarding your unique chimney.
-Once flames move through the cracked or deteriorating liner, there is no stopping them from lighting the entire rest of the chimney and roof aflame.
+It is very important that you do not burn a fireplace if there is a cracked flue tile.
+Contact your local chimney repair companies or visit amchimney.com for more information and answers to questions regarding your own chimney.
+Once flames move through the cracked or breaking liner, there is no stopping them from lighting the entire rest of the chimney and roof aflame.
 Allow the experts at amchimney.com to answer all your questions!